 Step 9: Moisturize

-The best cream moisturizer for dry skin: The Face Shop’s Mango Seed Facial Butter is literally like ambrosia in a jar.
-It seals in moisture without feeling too heavy and is perfect for the drier winter months.
+The best cream moisturizer for dry skin: The Face Shop’s Pomegranate and Collagen Volume Lifting Cream is literally like ambrosia in a jar.
+It seals in moisture without feeling too heavy and also has a lot of anti-aging benefits.
 A little goes a very long way with this product, so this jar could probably last you almost a year.

 How to use: Scoop a dime-sized amount with a clean cotton swab and pat into the face until product is absorbed.